 - Automatic shutdowns and interlocks that trigger on overtemperature, low coolant, or system faults.

-Maintain ventilation filters, coolant levels, and purge paths regularly to prevent fire, equipment failure, and hazardous exposure.
+Maintain ventilation filters, coolant levels, and purge paths regularly.
+This prevents fires, equipment failure, and hazardous exposure.

 These systems work together to guarantee operational continuity, compliance with safety standards, and reduced consumable costs.